BunmiOlakanmi/belly_button_diversity_visualization/Supplemental/README.md

 There are two ways to run this project.

 #### Using GitHub url
 *  I deployed my dashboard on GitHub Pages.
-URL: https://bunmiolakanmi.github.io/plotly-challenge/
+Click the URL: https://bunmiolakanmi.github.io/plotly-challenge/  to open the dashboard on your default web browser.

 #### Through index.html in Visual Studio Code